The Department has six branches:

 - leading and facilitating development of the Department's strategic direction

-- working collaboratively with the branches and Ministry of Civil Defence and Emergency Management to successfully achieve the Department's strategic priorities.
+- working collaboratively with the branches to successfully achieve the Department's strategic priorities.

 It has the following groups: